andrewcooke/BlockCipherSelfStudy.jl/README.md

 A [GA
 search](https://github.com/andrewcooke/BlockCipherSelfStudy.jl/blob/master/src/RC5.jl#L327)
 that finds the state.
-This weights scoring of successfully translated half-blocks to built the state from the lsb and targets mutations at the least significant incomplete bit.
+This weights scoring of successfully translated half-blocks to build the state from the lsb and targets mutations at the least significant incomplete bit.
 So, for example, if all half-blocks have the first 3 bits of a plaintext encrypted correctly, scoring and mutation target the fourth bit, with some mutation at lower bits for carry.